NeverL3gend/Learn-Python-The-Hard-Way/README.md

 ## What do you want to do ?
 I want to main in Python only and I want to be able to build robotic arms and cool scripts that allows you to do really fun things.
-## August 28  2020, What did you learn today ?
+## August 31  2020, What did you learn today ?
-Currently I went over Variables and Printing.
-This exercise 4 allowed me to do math while using variables which is very similar to JavaScript.
+Currently discovering that there were two ways to insert a value into a string from a variable. first one is using an F-string (f"this is a string {}") and as well just using string format method ( this is a format method -> format())